zen-ham/HID_Arduino/readme.md

 <br></br>
 - Download and unpack [this](https://github.com/felis/USB_Host_Shield_2.0/releases/tag/1.6.2) archive into `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.6.2`
 <br></br>
-- Solder 3 contacts on the board to increase the voltage as shown in the image.
+- Solder 3 contacts on the board to increase the voltage as shown in the image, if you have a pre soldered board, skip this step.
   - ![](https://github.com/zen-ham/HID_Arduino/blob/master/docs/media/host_shield_board.gif)
 <br></br>
 - Open the file `C:\Users\your_username\Documents\Arduino\HID_Arduino\HID_Arduino.ino` or `C:\Users\your_username\Documents\Arduino\hidmousereport\hidmousereport.ino` if you have logitech G-series mouse